 - Associate Professor of Theology and Religious Studies

 - Affiliation During NDIAS Fellowship: Syracuse University

 - Residential Fellow (2012-2013)

 - "Black Natural Law"

-Vincent Lloyd is Assistant Professor of Religion at Syracuse University.
+Vincent Lloyd is Associate Professor of Theology and Religious Studies at Villanova University, where he directs the Villanova Political Theology Project.
 He specializes in political theology and African American religious thought and his research focuses on questions about the intersection of religious and political ideas using interdisciplinary methods.